 Foreign currency risk is the risk that changes in exchange rates will adversely impact the fair value of an investment or a deposit.
-The Plan holds investments in mutual funds and a hedge fund whose underlying securities are invested in multiple foreign currencies and are subject to foreign currency risk.
+The Plan holds investments in mutual funds and private equity funds whose underlying securities are invested in multiple foreign currencies and are subject to foreign currency risk.

-The following table provides the Plan's maximum exposure to foreign currency risk as a percentage of its asset class as of December 31, 2019:
+The following table provides the Plan's maximum exposure to foreign currency risk as a percentage of its asset class as of December 31, 2020: